Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 **Contact**

 - *Phone*
   Enter a contact phone number.

 - *Phone 2*
-Enter a second contact phone number, if necessary.
+  Enter a second contact phone number.

-- *Cell phone*
+- *Mobile phone*
-Enter a cell phone number.
+  Enter a mobile phone number.

 - *Fax*
-Enter a fax number, if necessary.
+  Enter a fax number.

 - *Email*
   Enter an email address.

 - *URL*
-Enter the customer/supplier website, if available.
+  Enter the customer/supplier URL.

 **Further**

 - *Language*
-Click the drop-down list to select the appropriate language or select **No linguistic content**.
+  Click the drop-down list to select the appropriate language.
+All available languages are displayed in the list.
+If you want no language to be selected, select the **No linguistic content** option.

 [comment]: <> (Drop-down liste im auf DE/EN gemischt)

 - *Currency*
   Click the drop-down list to select the applicable currency.
+All available currencies are displayed in the list.

 - [SAVE]
-Click this button to save the newly entered customer/supplier details.
+  Click this button to save the new customer/supplier details.

   > [Info] It is not possible to enter any further information in the other sub-tabs before saving the details entered in the *Address/contact* sub-tab.
-When clicking the other sub-tabs, a window with a warning message is displayed.
-Click [OK] to confirm the window and save the newly added customer/supplier.
-After saving the new customer/supplier address and contact details, the *Delivery addresses*, *Additional fields* and *Drop shipping* sub-tabs display a warning message and can only be used to add data after selecting the newly created customer/supplier in the *Customer/Supplier list* tab.
+When clicking the other sub-tabs, a window with the prompt to save is displayed.
+Click the [OK] button to save the new customer/supplier.
+Even after saving, the *Delivery addresses*, *Additional fields* and *Drop shipping* sub-tabs display a notice and cannot be accessed.
+To access these sub-tabs to add data, select the corresponding customer/supplier in the *Customer/Supplier list* tab.

 ### Delivery addresses